mjegle/Bracketology/README.md

 # Files

 All files are listed below in the order in which they are supposed to be run.
 All of the necessary intermediate data is in the data folder but I wanted to include all of this here so that this project is reproducible.
+Note that all files will follow the same structure, where mens files start with the "mens_" prefix and womens with the "womens_"

-- reb.R: This file calculates the rebounding rate for each team at a certain point in the season.
+- [mens/womens]_reb.R: This file calculates the rebounding rate for each team at a certain point in the season.

-- wins_losses.R: Finds win and loss splits for each team at a given point in the season.
-Total wins as well as wins against major conference teams, etc.

 - net_ratings_and_sos.R: Net ratings and strength of schedule calculations for each team.

 - teams_conf.R: Finds each team's conference by season.
 Needs to be by season since conference realignment exists.

+- ft_factor.R: Finds each team's free throw factor

+- pace.R: Finds each team's possessions / 40 minutes.

+- wins_losses.R: Finds win and loss splits for each team at a given point in the season.
+Total wins as well as wins against major conference teams, etc.